joaopaulo-souza/Deep-Learning-for-MQL5/README.md

 # Deep Learning for MetaTrader5

-Introducing a cutting-edge DeepLearning tool tailor-made for MetaTrader 5 users.
-This powerful tool is equipped with some of the most advanced machine learning neural networks to enhance the trading experience and the making of expert advisors.
+Introducing a cutting-edge DeepLearning library tailor-made for MetaTrader 5 users.
+This library is equipped with some of the most advanced machine learning neural networks to enhance the trading experience and the making of expert advisors.

 The array of features includes: